|Timothy Farrell, MD

 Physician Investigator, VA Salt Lake City Geriatric Research, Education, and Clinical Center

 The highly infectious SARS-CoV2 virus has caused the worldwide spread of COVID-19, a disease that causes mild to severe respiratory illness.
-According to the World Health Organization, this worldwide pandemic has sickened nearly 100 million people and more than 2 million people have died of the disease.
-As of late January 2021, over 24 million people had been diagnosed with COVID-19 and more than 400,000 people had died from the virus in the United States.
+According to the World Health Organization, this worldwide pandemic has sickened more than 198 million people and more than 4 million people have died of the disease.
+As of September 2021, over 42 million people had been diagnosed with COVID-19 and more than 680,000 people had died from the virus in the United States.

 If you feel like the news you read about the COVID-19 vaccination seems to change daily, you’re not alone.
 That’s why we asked Timothy Farrell, MD, a geriatrician and Associate Professor of Medicine at the University of Utah School of Medicine, about how he answers his patients’ questions.
 Here, he shares his expertise with us.
 [Click on the plus sign to open the text for each topic below.]